DhairyaS450/track-ai-web/privacy.md

 **2.2 Automatically Collected Information**
 - Log Data: We may record certain information automatically, such as IP address, browser type, device details, and the pages or features you access.
-- Usage Data: To improve our service, we may collect data about your usage patterns within TaskTide AI (e.g., frequency of creating tasks, completion rates).
+- Usage Data: To improve our service, we may collect data about your usage patterns within TidalTasks AI (e.g., frequency of creating tasks, completion rates).

 **2.3 Cookies and Similar Technologies**
 We use cookies and similar tracking technologies to remember your preferences, maintain session state, and analyze user interactions.
 You can control your cookie settings through your browser or device settings.